 Paramedic Science, or Paramedicine, is the study of emergency medical care away from the hospital environment.
 Most Paramedic Science students become professional paramedics.

 As a Paramedic Science student, you’ll learn how to give urgent assistance and train for the paramedic profession.
-This includes learning how to resuscitate and stabilise patients using expert techniques, drugs and equipment.
+This includes knowing how to resuscitate and stabilise patients using expert techniques, drugs and equipment.

-Study Paramedic Science and you’ll prepare for a career that involves saving countless lives.
-You’ll develop the right skills for handling emergency situations, thinking on your feet and making quick, informed judgements.
+Study Paramedic Science, and you’ll prepare for a career that involves saving countless lives.
+You’ll develop the right skills for handling emergencies, thinking on your feet and making quick, informed judgements.